jenunes/katacoda-scenarios/challenge-connecting-local-mongodb-instance/step3.md

-With the foundation done and having the understanding of the components from the previous steps, we can now use it to connect the MongoDB instance!
+With the foundation done and having the understanding of the components from the previous steps, we can now use it and connect into the MongoDB instance!

 ## Mongo Shell: